Can An Emergency Bankruptcy Filing Stop A Home Mortgage Foreclosure In Roseville, California?

-If you are a homeowner facing foreclosure on your Roseville, California home, you may be distressed about the prospects of losing the place that offered comfort and produced so many memories.
+If you are a homeowner facing foreclosure on your Roseville, California, home, you may be distressed about the prospect of losing the place that offered comfort and produced so many memories.
 The amount of debt and personal circumstances can lead to a sense of helplessness with nowhere to turn for solutions.
-Fortunately, bankruptcy can often provide the means for a homeowner to not only save his or her home, but also allow time to catch up on other unpaid debts.
+Fortunately, bankruptcy can often provide the means for a homeowner to not only save his or her home but also allow time to catch up on other unpaid debts.

-Whether falling behind on your mortgage and debts are the products of job loss,an illness, or family medical emergency, you do have options.
+Whether falling behind on your mortgage and debts are the products of job loss, an illness or a family medical emergency, you do have options.
 In certain cases, those options might be able to protect the home.
 However, if you have already received foreclosure paperwork and notices, your time to take action may be limited.
-Don’t delay, and contact an experienced attorney from The Bankruptcy Group today by calling 1-800-920-5351 or contact us online.
+Don’t delay, and contact an experienced attorney from The Bankruptcy Group today by calling 888-710-4334 or contact us online.

 This notice comes in the form of a Notice of Default, meaning that the lender intends to sell your home through a foreclosure sale.
 From the date of your receipt of the Notice of Default, a three-month clock begins to run.
 During this period, you should immediately start looking into your options to stop the foreclosure.
 After the three-month window has elapsed, the company is free to schedule and publish notice of a foreclosure sale.
 The company must allow at least 21 days from the announcement of the sale until the date when it will actually be held.